pschool-in/curriculum/content/science/plants-2.md

 *Mango*, Apple, Orange, Papaya.
 Hydrilla, *Opuntia*, Water hyacinth, Vallisneria

+comment by Atish - Please mention which type of activity to fit this
 ```

 **Drag and drop to match plants to the parts we eat.**